Anterior Cruciate Ligament Tear (ACL Tears):

 What Causes ACL Tears?

-- Suddenly come to a halt.
+- Suddenly came to a halt.

-- From a leap, land awkwardly.
+- From a leap, lands awkwardly.

 - Collide with another person, as in a football tackle.

-Roughly half of the time another injury can occur in conjunction with ACL rupture.
-Other elements of the knee, such as the ligaments and/or cartilage (a gel-like connective tissue) can get damaged.
+Roughly half of the time, another injury can occur in conjunction with ACL rupture.
+Other elements of the knee, such as the ligaments and/or cartilage (a gel-like connective tissue), can get damaged.
 70% of people who suffer an ACL tear will have damage to one or both of their menisci (the cushions in the knee that help to protect the cartilage).

 - Swelling begins right after (but can begin four to six hours after the accident) and lasts two to four weeks.

-- Anxiety when you walk.
+- Anxiety when your child walks.

 R.I.C.E. treatment should take place as soon as possible following an injury: